Application Deadline: November 30, 2019

-The Public Affairs Section of the U.S. Embassy is pleased to announce the FY 2019 competition for the Fulbright U.S.-ASEAN Visiting Scholar Initiative.
-Applications close at 12:00 p.m. on October 31, 2018.
+The Public Affairs Section of the U.S. Embassy is pleased to announce the FY 2020 competition for the Fulbright U.S.-ASEAN Visiting Scholar Initiative.
+Applications close at 12:00 p.m. on November 30, 2019.

-Applicants are not eligible if they:
+Applicants are ineligible if they:

 - Project statement (three to five pages)

-- Curriculum vita (up to six pages)
+- Curriculum vitae (no more than six pages)

-- Letter of invitation (preferred, but not required)
+- Letter of invitation (strongly preferred, but not required)

 - Letters of recommendation (three are required)

-Award Terms: Fulbright U.S.–ASEAN Visiting Scholar awards will provide:
+Fulbright U.S.–ASEAN Visiting Scholar awards will provide:

-- A monthly stipend for grantees, between US $2,710 and $3,145/month, depending on city.
+- A monthly stipend for grantees, between US $2,710 and $3,145/month, depending on the U.S. city.

-- A one direct-flight, round-trip economy-class air ticket.
+- A direct-flight, round-trip economy-class air ticket.

-- A one-time $1,250 professional and settling-in allowance.
+- A $1,250 Professional and Settling-in allowance.

 - Qualifying university lab and research fees up to $3,000, as necessary.